kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ## Connect
 `ssh` (secure shell) establishes a connection from your computer to the cluster.
 You must have an account on the cluster before logging in.

-First, launch the GlobalProtet VPN and login.
+First, launch the GlobalProtet VPN and log in with your linkblue ID.
 <p align="left">
   <img src="assets/command_line/globalprotect.png" width="10%">
 </p>